 Every year we have students come to StMM from a variety of public schools.
 Our middle school teachers are very good at helping these students get acclimated to StMM.
 Religion classes are a combination of faith activities in the classroom and traditional 'book' learning and our experience is that new students quickly become accustomed to the work.
 It is much the same with Spanish class - the teachers help the new students get caught up, even if they have not had Spanish class in the past.

-Elective classes vary from year-to-year, but typically we offer band, handbells, art 1 (drawing), chorus, sculpting, astronomy, world cultures, drama/musical theater, simple machines/robotics, PE games and photography/yearbook.
+Elective classes vary from year-to-year, but typically we offer band, handbells, art 1 (drawing), chorus, sculpting, marine science, world cultures, drama/musical theater, simple machines/robotics, PE games and photography/yearbook.
 Most classes are one semester; band and yearbook are year-long classes.
 Some classes are offered only to 8th grade students.
 Each 7th and 8th grade student will have two semesters of electives each year.
 Electives are typically three days per week.

 Yes to all!
 We are blessed to have a very rich curriculum, and offer all of the arts, religious programs and extra-curricular items listed.